ArthurCh/ocp-on-azure/README.md

 $ git --version
 ```

-5. Fork this [GitHub repository](https://github.com/ganrad/ocp-on-azure) to your GitHub account.
-In the terminal window connected to the Bastion host, clone this repository.
+In the terminal window connected to the Bastion host, clone this [GitHub repository](https://github.com/ganrad/ocp-on-azure).
 Ensure that you are using the URL of your fork when cloning this repository.
 ```
 # Switch to home directory
 $ cd